minvws/nl-rdo-manon/README.md

 # English

 # Manon
-The documentation is located in the "docs" directory and online on https://minvws.github.io/nl-rdo-manon.
+The documentation can be found on https://minvws.github.io/nl-rdo-manon, it is generated using the docs directory on this repo.
 Manon and the documentation is currently being developed.
 This means that it's possible that parts haven't been fully tested or added yet.
 It also means that as it is in development things may change.
 If you run into any issues that haven't been documented within the repository feel free to add them.
 This will make them visual and solvable.
 We highly appreciate the feedback and insight.

 ## Wat
-Manon is a design framework that is based on the following principles
+Manon is a design framework that is based on the following principles:

 ### "Classless" when possible.
 Manon uses the power of css when possible.
 This means adding little to no classes within the HTML is preferred.
 That way the code layers stay as separate as possible which leads to code that is easy to read and maintain.
 Making it possible to change the visual look of the application without little to no changes within the HTML structure.